Feb 13, 2015

 Service During the Fair: August 21 - August 30 Community Transit buses will serve a special stop at the West Gate of the Everegreen State Fair, August 21-30.
 Buses will ...

 The Washington State Department of Transportation (WSDOT) will be doing construction work on Highway 530 east of Oso beginning this week.
 Construction will impact Route 232 bus ...

 Get Email & Text Alerts what's this?

-Community Transit's six-year Transit Development Plan (TDP) is updated annually.
+Community Transit's six-year Transit Development Plan is updated annually.
 Updates provide a refreshed six-year forecast of agency financials, service levels and capital projects.
-The 2013-18 Plan was approved on March 7, 2013 by the Community Transit Board of Directors on March 6 and is available for public comment through April 10.
+The Draft 2014-19 TDP was presented to the Community Transit Board of Directors on March 6 and is available for public comment through April 10.

 The 20-Year Long Range Planning Project builds on the corridor vision described in the agency's Six-Year Transit Development Plan as it was adopted by Community Transit’s Board of Directors in 2010 and updated annually since then.
 That plan identified a series of possible transit emphasis corridors that will serve as the backbone of Community Transit’s future route network (see map).

 The Long Range Plan refines those corridors and proposes a planning framework to guide their development as we work toward implementing the corridor vision.

 Plans are underway to update the Long Range Plan in 2014-15.